garstasio/polymer-doc-publisher/README.md

-grunt-polymer-doc-tool
+polymer-doc-tool
 ======================

-Grunt task that publishes docs for your Polymer custom element
+Node module that publishes docs for your Polymer custom element.